Skip to content

 5. Regular Vet Visits: Regular visits are necessary for monitoring and treatment adjustments.
 Depending on the frequency and depth of the examination, these could cost between 50 and 200 euros per visit.

-6. Other treatments: Depending on the cat's condition, additional treatments or emergency visits may be necessary, which will incur additional costs.
+6. Other treatments: Depending on the condition of the cat, additional treatments or emergency visits could be necessary that cause additional costs.

 Overall, the monthly cost of treating kidney disease in cats could be a few hundred euros, depending on the care needed and the region.
 It is always a good idea to contact your veterinarian directly to find out the expected costs and, if necessary, ask for an estimate.